-The Address Autocomplete features are usually accessed through an address verification API.
-Advanced systems like PostGrid don’t just fill the address that the user types in.
+The Address Autocomplete features are usually accessed through address verification software.
+Advanced systems like PostGrid don’t just fill in the address that the user types in.
 They also standardize and validate it.

 Every time a user starts typing in an address, systems like PostGrid get to work.
 It goes through Canada Post’s official address database and suggests potential addresses based on the data from the user.
 Hence, every address you get via Address Autocomplete is already standardized and validated.